epsil/mdwiki/README.md

 Future compatibility
 --------------------

 Markdown is a light-weight markdown language, and Markdown files are plain text.
-As such, they are human readable.
+As such, they are human readable, easy to work with, and future-proof.

 Markdown can also be converted to a host of other formats with [Pandoc](http://pandoc.org/), whether to other markup languages or to more conventional formats like Microsoft Word.